 TJ earned her MSW from the University of Maryland School of Social Work and holds Trauma Certificates, Levels 1 & 2 from the Ferentz Institute.
 She holds a Certificate in Perinatal Mental Health.
 She has completed Levels 1 & 2 of Brainspotting.

 Practice Owner Laura Reagan, LCSW-C works from an attachment- and trauma-informed perspective using self-compassion, mindfulness, expressive arts and somatic therapy methods with clients who are affected by the pain of childhood hurts that have not healed, regardless of how long ago they occurred.
 Laura specializes in Childhood Emotional Neglect, sexual violence and other experiences that can be traumatic.

 Laura is a Certified Daring Way™ Facilitator.
-She has completed Sensorimotor Psychotherapy Level I training and uses this somatic (body-based) method in her work to help resolve trauma.
-She is currently enrolled in Level II and she is also a LifeForce Yoga Practitioner in Training.
+She has completed Sensorimotor Psychotherapy Levels I & II and uses this somatic (body-based) method in her work to help resolve developmental/complex trauma.
+She is also a LifeForce Yoga Practitioner in Training.
 Laura is a Maryland Board Approved & Registered Clinical Supervisor.
 She also offers consultation on trauma-informed practice with therapists around the world.

 Laura holds a Master of Social Work (MSW) degree from the University of Maryland School of Social Work, an advanced (Level II) postgraduate certificate in trauma from the Ferentz Institute and is an Affiliate Member of the National Child Traumatic Stress Network (NCTSN).
 She serves on the Board of the Maryland Coalition Against Sexual Assault.
 She hosts a weekly podcast called Therapy Chat.